Welcome new families!

 Welcome to the Preserve Swim Team!
 The Preserve Swim Team is a member of and regulated by the Rocky Mountain Swim League (RMSL).
 The Preserve Swim Team joined RMSL in 2007.
-We operate as a nonprofit organization with all our revenues coming from the registration fees of participants.

 We are excited for our upcoming season!
 We pride ourselves on bringing the neighborhood together by providing a sense of community through friendly competition and team building.
 We welcome swimmers of all skill and experience levels.
 The Executive Board is a group of dedicated parents who have volunteered a lot of time and effort into running a fun and successful program.
 We rely on every family to contribute for a successful season.

 All residents of the Preserve are encouraged to participate on the Preserve Swim Team.
 Non-residents who live in adjacent neighborhoods (without a neighborhood swim team, per RMSL regulation) are also encouraged to join, on a space-available basis.
 Non-residents must have a resident family sponsor them on their application and must abide by the Preserve non-resident pool policy.

 Our coveted Junior Piranhas program is also open to Preserve residents as well as non-residents, although priority registration will be given to Preserve residents.
 The RMSL rules that most directly affect our Piranhas team swimmers are:

 - The age category in which your child will swim is defined by your child’s age on June 1st.